junghyey/grinnell-elephant/written_reports/sprint_journal.md

 - Since the person has used this type of app (pomodore, stopwatch), the user seemed to be less confusing.

 6. The feedback you got from the tester
-- She wished more intitutive UI.
+- She wished to have a more intitutive UI.
-- She suggested adding a sound for alarm for stopwatch and pomodore.
+- She suggested adding a sound for alarm for stopwatch and pomodoro mode.
 - She asked what if she really wanted to focus while working, and it would be also irritating to have notification. --> suggested adding a turn on/off function

 #### Based on Questions we asked: